yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-admin/cloud-billing-costs.md

 - Backup storage
 - Data transfer

 Instance vCPU capacity makes up the majority of your bill, and is the easiest to understand and control.
-It's purely a function of your total number of vCPUs used and the amount of time they have been running.
+It's purely a function of your total number of vCPUs used and how long they have been running.
 The cluster's per-hour charge includes free allowances for disk storage, backup storage, and data transfer.
-If you use beyond the free allowance, you incur overages on top of the base vCPU capacity cost.
+If you use more than the free allowance, you incur overages on top of the base vCPU capacity cost.

 | Dimension | Allowance/vCPU per month |
 |---|---|